ebmdatalab/euctr-tracker-code/README.md

 `update_trials_json`, to create the set of JSON files which drive the website.

-However, this second shell script will often (deliberately) exit early, because the sponsors CSV file (see *Terminology* section, below) contains rows that have not had the normalised sponsor column updated.
+However, this second shell script will initially (deliberately) exit early, because the sponsors CSV file (see *Terminology* section, below) contains rows that have not had the normalised sponsor column updated.
 This will happen every time new sponsors are added.
-When the `update_trials_json` script exits early, it emails a recipient specified in the django settings file, telling them intervention is needed.
+When the `update_trials_json` script exits early, it emails a recipient specified in the django settings file, telling them intervention is needed, and attaching the file.

 The recipient should edit the CSV and update it directly in the `euctr-tracker-data` repo; `loaddata-eutrialstracker_live.sh` will